jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.3.3.1 PCI Command Examples

 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
-In order to signal which address space is being targeted, the PCI Bridge recognizes address offsets from the PCI Bridge base address.
+In order to signal which address space is being targeted, the Local PCI Bridge recognizes address offsets from the Local PCI Bridge base address.

 The address offsets in Table 2.3.2.1 show the command type associated with the address offset.
-For example, access in the "memory space" are interpreted by the PCI Bridge as PCI memory read or memory write commands.
-As such, Memory Read or Memory Write will be the command issued by the PCI Bridge.
+For example, access in the "memory space" are interpreted by the Local PCI Bridge as PCI memory read or memory write commands.
+As such, Memory Read or Memory Write will be the command issued by the Local PCI Bridge.
 Accesses in the "Config Type 0 Space" will assert Configuration Read or Configuration Write commands, and so forth.

 Table 2.3.3.1.
 Address Offsets for Command Types[[6]](#6).
 Z3 Start|Z3 End|Command Type|Size|PCI Start|PCI End